OpenTraceLab/OpenTraceBroadcaster/README.md

 ## Troubleshooting

 - Ensure your measurement device is connected and recognized by the system
-- Check that OpenTraceCapture can detect your device using `sigrok-cli --scan`
+- Check that OpenTraceCapture can detect your device using `opentrace-cli --scan`
 - Verify OBS Studio can load the plugin by checking the log files